Code-Institute-Submissions/GarethJohn-Resume-and-Portfolio/README.md

 #### **Scope**
 I am aiming for a decent Minimum Viable Product, yet I want to challenge myself to produce something I am proud to put my name on, without overextending myself and causing scope creep.
-I am conscious that I needed to keep the content within the scope of my current knowledge; this is critical for managing issues during the build and need to troubleshoot on the fly.
+I am conscious that I needed to keep the content within the scope of my current knowledge; this is critical for managing issues during the build and the potential need to troubleshoot on the fly.
 In the planning for the website I created preferred and alternate design options; preferred being the more achievable option.
-I had originally planned to use an image carousel on the home page, and although I was able to get this to function on large screens it would become much less effective on mobile.
+- I had originally planned to use an image carousel on the home page, and although I was able to get this to function on large screens it would become much less effective on mobile.
 Thus, I opted for the current, simpler stacked configuration.

 #### **Structure**
-The aim to build on user knowledge by providing intuitive UX with a common navbar and footer section throughout the website.
+I aim to build on user knowledge by providing intuitive UX with a common navbar and footer section throughout the website.
  - In the end, there was a deliberate change to the 'CONTACT'; section of the contact.html page.
 Given that this page will have all the necessary contact information on it I decided to change the footer section to an 'ABOUT ME' box, where the user is reminded of some of the candidates key skills (as opposed to repeating the contact information).

 I liked the idea of splitting the information into two sections with 1/3 and 2/3 widths respectively as we had done in the UCD Resume Walkthrough project.
 I intend to recreate this basic structure without copying the code from that exercise.